alesssia/short_intro_stats/short_intro_stats.md

 <span style="display:block; height:50px;"></span>

 - Understand the differences between data types
 - Be able to summarize each data type using measure of centrality and dispersion
+- Understand the difference between statistics and parameters
 - Understand why visualise your data is important

 ---